Related Content

 The trains which will be used on some of the IR routes in Austria

-In conjunction with the full opening of the Koralmbahn, the December 14th timetable change will also see the introduction of Regionalbahn services to the Austrian rail network.
+In conjunction with the full opening of the Koralmbahn, the timetable change has also introduced Regionalbahn services to the Austrian rail network.

-The new services will plug a gap in the services provided by state rail operator OBB, as the existing semi-fast 'REX' services are something of a compromise, with trains which had been used for local city services, currently being used on most of these routes.
+These new services plug a gap in the services provided by state rail operator OBB, as the other semi-fast 'REX' services are something of a compromise, with trains which had been used for local city services, currently being used on most of these routes.

-Brand new trains with wheelchair spaces, bike racks and level boarding will be placed into service on most of these routes - Plus some similar trains already used by OBB will ne designated as InterRegio trains.
+Brand new trains with wheelchair spaces, bike racks and level boarding have been placed into service on most of these routes - Plus some similar trains already used by OBB will ne designated as InterRegio trains.

-Though on some routes the InterRegio services will in effect replace long-standing IC trains.
+Though on some routes the InterRegio services have in effect replaced long-standing IC trains.

 The six new routes:

-The national rail operator, OBB, is ambitiously launching six InterRegio routes at the December 14th timetable change.
+The national rail operator, OBB ,has ambitiously launched six InterRegio routes on the new timetable:

 1: IR Aichfeld